 JUAN GONZALEZ: We saw a clip of Mayor Addonizio, but could you talk a little bit about the political climate, the mayor’s regime, as well as Anthony Imperiale was running around then in those days?
-What was the climate that the majority population in the black community in Newark was feeling then?
+What was the climate that the majority population, the black community, in Newark was feeling then?

 AMIRI BARAKA: Well, see, first of all, when you say Addonizio, who was indicted and, you know — what was it?
-He was giving 1% of the city’s budget to the Mob.
+He was giving 1 percent of the city’s budget to the Mob.

 AMY GOODMAN: He was the mayor.